Mixed bag of salmon seasons set, but improved over last year’s extremely stringent restrictions

 Wendy Beeghly, the state Fish and Wildlife coastal salmon manager.
 “Those three stocks most affected how we structured the ocean salmon fisheries.
 Like last year, coho really limited our access on chinook.
 Now with that said if the forecasts are right, then we should have a good chinook and hatchery coho fishery in the ocean.”

 Ilwaco, La Push and Neah Bay will open for salmon fishing on June 24, and Westport will open on July 1.
-Fishing will remain open daily at all four coastal ports will remain open through Sept.
+Fishing will remain open daily at all four coastal ports through Sept.
 4 or until quotas are caught, whichever comes first.

 The daily limit at Neah Bay and La Push is two salmon of either chinook or hatchery-marked coho.
 The daily limit at Westport and Ilwaco is two salmon, but only one may be a chinook.